 Net promoter score (NPS)

 Research shows that happy customers tell nine friends about their experiences with a brand.
 Guess how many friends an unhappy customer tells?
 Sixteen!
-Utilize your NPS to uncover which of your customers are unhappy and at risk of churning — and implement a marketing strategy to show them you care.
+Utilise your NPS to uncover which of your customers are unhappy and at risk of churning — and implement a marketing strategy to show them you care.

 You can also use NPS data to identify brand evangelists and incentivize them to promote your brand.
 Data collected from NPS surveys are also an excellent source of social proof.